denisdefreyne/cri/README.md

 ### Argument parsing

-Cri also supports parsing arguments, outside of options.
+Cri supports parsing arguments, as well as parsing options.
 To define the parameters of a command, use `#param`, which takes a symbol containing the name of the parameter.
 For example: